Eco-CO2/energy_analysis_toolbox/doc/getting_started/index.rst

 Examples of use
 ===============

-Want to learn more about how to use |et| ?
+Want to learn more about how to use |eat| ?
 See the tutorials in the :doc:`../user_guide/index` !